weic0813/plant-seedings-task/README.md

 * * *

 ## Environment
-The environment of the project is constructed by `conda` To check the environment setup, see `requirements.txt` Training on GTX 1080Ti with CUDA version **11.4**
+The environment of the project is constructed by `conda`.
+To check the environment setup, see `requirements.txt` Training on GTX 1080Ti with CUDA version **11.4**
 * * *